Photo of Tiffanie Monplaisir

 Tiffanie Monplaisir

-Tiffanie Monplaisir is a Practice Group Attorney in the Corporate Practice in Greenberg Traurig’s Miami office.
+Tiffanie Monplaisir is a member of the Corporate Practice in Greenberg Traurig’s Miami office.
 She focuses her practice on financial services provider regulation and compliance.
 Tiffanie counsels U.S. and international financial institutions, non-financial services businesses, and other entities in navigating the complex federal and state regulatory landscape governing payments, lending, licensing, and consumer financial services.
 Tiffanie’s practice includes advising banks, FinTech and digital payment companies, money services businesses, payment processors, cryptocurrency businesses, and digital asset companies on a wide range of regulatory matters including licensing, crafting innovative solutions for Bank Secrecy Act/Anti-Money Laundering (BSA/AML) and Office of Foreign Assets Control (OFAC) compliance programs and related policies and procedures.
 Tiffanie also works on nationwide state money transmitter, lending, servicing, and other license acquisition projects.

 On July 21, 2025, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) issued a press release announcing that it will extend the effective date of the final rule establishing anti-money laundering/countering the financing of terrorism program and suspicious activity report filing requirements for certain investment advisers and exempt reporting advisers (IA AML Rule), from Jan.
 1, 2026, to Jan.
 1, 2028.